reynoldqi/openiam-docker-compose/2.1/oracle/back-end/README.md

 $OPENIAM_ORACLE_JDBC_PASSWORD - password to the OpenIAM database
 ```

-The following environemnt variables are required to run within the Workflow container
+The following environemnt variables are required to run within the Workflow container,
+in addition to the ones described in the main README

 ```
 $OPENIAM_ORACLE_TIMEZONE - this is required.
 Docker has no timezone by default, so you have to specify this for connection to Oracle to work